pshivraj/pshivraj.github.io/landing.md

 				<header class="major">
 					<h3>Recommendation Systems</h3>
 				</header>
 				<p>Some of the basic and intermediate level work I did on recommendation systems before starting research work on <a href="https://link.springer.com/chapter/10.1007/978-3-319-61833-3_63">my paper</a> in my undergraduate days.
-Implementing song recommendation system based on popularity and items, movie recommendation system using Collaborative filtering with Particle Swarm Optimization (which later was a comparison algorithm for the paper)</p>
+Implementing song recommendation system based on popularity and items, movie recommendation system using Collaborative filtering with Particle Swarm Optimization (which later was a comparison algorithm for the paper)<b>Tech used: Python</b></p>
 				<ul class="actions">
 					<li><a href="https://github.com/vedantc6/MusicRecommendation" class="button">Learn more</a></li>
 				</ul>